eComNation/docs/source/includes/tags/_product_list.md

 ### 3.7.1 Featured Product List

-In addition to the product list, 39shops has a special type of product list called 'Featured Products'.
+In addition to the product list, eComNation has a special type of product list called 'Featured Products'.
 If user has flagged a product 'Featured' from his store administration area, those products are displayed using this Tag.

 >Here is an example of featured product list block: